-I am honored to welcome everyone to the 2023 Middlesex and New Haven County 4-H Fair!
-This past year our officer team has been working hard to ensure the success of our 97th fair.
+I am honored to welcome everyone to the 2024 Middlesex and New Haven County 4-H Fair!
+This past year, our officer team has been working very hard to guarantee the success of our 98th fair.

 I'd like to thank our 4-Hers.
-There is no fair without you.
-I thank you all for your dedication and hard work this year.
+There would be no fair without you, your support, dedication, and hard work this year.
 Now we've made it!

-And to the mentors, volunteers, and parents.
-With your support you help make the best better.
+And to the mentors, volunteers, and parents: with your support you help make the best better, we truly couldn't do it without you.